theodrackett/theodrackett/README.md

 ### Hi there 👋

-🔭 I’m constangly working on improving myself.
+🔭 I’m constantly working on improving myself.
 I had a job in college at a manufacturing company.
 Everyday they would instill in us, the Japanese word KAIZEN.
 It means continuous improvement.
 Needless to say, I have been inductrinated.

 👯 I love learning new technologies and would love to collaborate on anything new and exciting using my favorite language, Python or Java.